joao-arthur/araucaria_plugins/README.md

 ## 🚧 TODO

+- Create a function that receives `serde_json::Value`, `T: Deserialize`, and returns a `T` instance
+- Segregate modules by features
 - `Schema::Arr`
-- Segregate modules by features
-- Create a function that receives `serde_json::Value`, `T: Deserialize`, and returns a `T` instance
 - `value_from_json_and_schema`
   - parse `.0` float as integer
   - parse number as `date_time` (unixtime)
 - Swagger integration
+- readme documentation
+- mdBook documentation